Call for Abstracts

 (Presentations by invitation only)

-This panel session provides an update on the world’s satellite-based navigation systems.
-A representative for each system will provide a system overview, summarize current or planned characteristics and performance, report recent programmatic events, update schedule and plans, and summarize ongoing interactions with other service providers.
+This panel provides an update on the world’s satellite-based navigation systems, providing a unique opportunity for attendees to gain a deeper understanding of the latest advancements and trends in the field.
+A representative for each of the major satellite navigation systems will provide an overview of their system, summarize current or planned characteristics and performance, report recent programmatic events, update schedule and plans, and summarize ongoing interactions with other service providers.
 Questions from the audience are encouraged.

 Moderators: